 The COVID-19 boosted options trading at pace with a rise in equities trading.
 According to the Options Clearing Corporation, in 2020, stock options trading hit a record with nearly 7.47 billion contracts traded.
 This was 45% more than the previous record in 2018.18

 The abuses in commodity options trading escalated in the 1870s, and there was a significant tiff between the anti-option agrarians and pro-option business people and traders.
 The tensions also led to major political struggles.
-Though the farmers succeeded in getting the laws in their favor, there wasn’t any clear distinction in the permissible and non-permissible modes of commodity options trading.
+Though the farmers succeeded in getting the laws in their favor, there wasn’t any clear distinction between the permissible and non-permissible modes of commodity options trading.
 The grain traders also ignored the rules most of the time.

 There was a constant anti-options sentiment that intensified during the Great Depression.
 The wheat market collapsed from July 19 to 20, 1933, and speculative trading was the primary reason.
 Congress acted on this and introduced the Commodity Exchange Act of 1936.
-On June 15, 1936, a ban was imposed on the commodity options trading for all commodities that were then regulated under the Act.
+On June 15, 1936, a ban was imposed on the commodity options trading for all commodities regulated under the Act.
 The Act also added a criminal clause for any attempts at price manipulation of commodity prices.

 Regulators today look towards the exchange-traded options/Options Clearing Corporation model for governing new products and regulating the over-the-counter derivatives markets.
 They focus on creating an efficient and well-established framework for managing counterparty risk and monitoring risky positions.